EmiValmed/CaSPar_RDRSv2/README.md

 * Output (**OutPath**)

 > You can modify the code to work with other variables :smiley:.
-> For more information on the available products visit the [CaSPar](https://github.com/julemai/CaSPAr/wiki/Available-products) website.
+> For more information on the available products, visit the [CaSPar](https://github.com/julemai/CaSPAr/wiki/Available-products) website.

 ## Contact
 Please, feel free to contact me if you find any bugs or have any questions. :smiley: